 For the Mackey Prize:

 2. “Creative writing” is the defining element of the contest, but the term is not narrowly defined.
 Fiction, poetry, drama, and non-fiction are all acceptable categories for submission.

 3. Entries must be substantial.
 Entries in poetry should consist of five to ten poems; in fiction at least fifteen double-spaced pages (but no more than two stories); in drama at least twenty minutes’ time in performance.

 1. Eligibility: Any first-year student at Beloit College.

-6. The award will be applied as a credit to the student’s Beloit College tuition.
+poems).
+The award is applied as credit to the student’s Beloit College tuition.